plastik-punk/spotter/backend/Readme.md

 ## Start the backend with test data

-If the database is not clean, the test data won't be inserted
+If the database is not clean, the test data won't be inserted.

+Disable the FutureOrPresent validation check in Reservation for endDate.

 `mvn spring-boot:run -Dspring-boot.run.profiles=generateData`